 Peace, Love, Good Deeds

 I just stumbled upon the #PeaceLoveGoodDeeds mural on my latest trip to Nashville.
 It’s a massive mural in the 12South area!
 I instantly fell in love with the colors of this mural and obviously had to grab a quick pic with it.
-When I got home, I went to PeaceLoveGoodDeeds.com (which is painted on the mural) and was pleasantly surprised to find that the brand promotes “apparel with a purpose”, with a percent of proceeds going towards community organizations.
+When I got home, I went to the (now defunct) PeaceLoveGoodDeeds.com (which is painted on the mural) and was pleasantly surprised to find that the brand promotes “apparel with a purpose”, with a percent of proceeds going towards community organizations.

 You can find the #PeaceLoveGoodDeeds mural on the side of Corner Music at the corner of 12th Ave S and Dallas Ave.

 The R!v!ve Nashville Mural combines the hustle and bustle of the city of Nashville with the more serene side.
 The mural is sponsored by R!v!ve Nashville, a movement to revitalize Nashville’s streams and rivers.
 My favorite part of this mural is the fox!
 The mural is located behind some street parking, making it kind of hard to snap a pic with (you might have to get a bit creative).

 You can find the R!v!ve Nashville Mural on the side of 12 South Yoga at the corner of 12th Ave S and Paris Ave.

 Hot Chicken from Hattie B’s is one of my favorite things on this planet.
 Hattie B’s Nash West is my favorite Hattie B’s location for two reasons: 1) there isn’t usually a long line (pro tip!) and 2) the cute chicken mural by the entrance.
 Snap a quick pic with these cuties and then gorge yourself on hot chicken and pimento mac n cheese.
 You won’t regret it.